da4089/simplefix/CONTRIBUTING.rst

 Ground Rules
 ------------

-* Ensure all code works across Python 2.6 and 2.7, 3.3, 3.4, 3.5 and 3.6.
+* Ensure all code works across Python 2.6 and 2.7, 3.3, 3.4, 3.5, 3.6,
-  Maintaining support for 2.6 is probably the hardest part of this, but until RHEL6 / CentOS6 is no longer supported, its default interpreter will remain 2.6, and we'd like to continue to support it.
+  and 3.7.
+Maintaining support for 2.6 is probably the hardest part of this, but until RHEL6 / CentOS6 is no longer supported, its default interpreter remains 2.6, and we'd like to continue to support it.

   There's some concessions to this rule in the unit tests, where the unittest module in 2.6 lacks a lot of useful features.
-But core you'll see that the core code goes to some effort to maintain 2.6 compatibily.
+But you'll see that the core code goes to some effort to maintain 2.6 compatibility.

 * Ensure all code is cross-platform: Linux, Windows and MacOS.
 While it Normally shouldn't matter, at least Ubuntu and Red Hat/CentOS Linuxes